 SCI301-AP Environmental Science (AP Env Sci) (FALL Semester - 0.5 unit) (AP Env Sci) This course will provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems, and to examine solutions for resolving or preventing them.
 Topics from geology, biology, environmental studies, chemistry, and human geography will be integrated into this course.
 Students may choose to take the AP environmental science exam.
 Includes a 2-hour weekly lab.
 PREREQ One year of previous high school biology and chemistry.
 Completion of or concurrent enrollment in AP Biology is preferred.
 Extra readings may be assigned if deficiencies in background knowledge emerge.
 Seniors are given first priority.
+Does not count towards GSSM's lab science graduation requirement. РНҮ210-Н Astronomy (SPRING semester - 0.5 unit) This survey course of historical and modern astronomy includes such topics as planetary astronomy, spectroscopy, and stellar structure and evolution.
+Includes a 2-hour weekly lab.
 Does not count towards GSSM's lab science graduation requirement.
-SCI303 Social Science Research Methods (FALL Semester - 0.5 unit) This course is intended to introduce students to the research process.
-Focus will be on quantitative social science research logic and critical thinking.
-Research terms will be explained and applied; as students engage in the research process through the associated activities for designing and constructing a project, and developing writing skills, while incorporating principles of research ethics.
-Students will construct an effective research proposal which may serve as the launching point for a study they may execute in Research in Quantitative Social Science.
-Special Approval: Instructor and Director of Research & Inquiry.
-SCI305C Understanding Multimodal Transportation Systems (FALL Semester - 0.5 units) Students gain background knowledge about the political, social, and technological procedures involved in creating and maintaining sustainable transportation systems and livable communities through reading and analysis of both current research and historical texts.
-Students also interview stakeholders involved in infrastructure developments such as elected officials, engineers, architects, city planners, academic experts, and advocates.
-Students engage in participant observation, actively traveling on and using pedestrian and cycling infrastructure locally and regionally to understand the user experiences directly.
-Learning from these experiences, students will define a policy, outreach, or project proposal for execution in ENGIN402-H. Fulfills Research & Inquiry requirement.
-PREREQ: ENG 112, permission of instructor, and permission of Director of Research & Inquiry.
+This course may or may not be offered depending on the availability of an instructor.